nginxinc/nginx-gateway-fabric/docs/proposals/gateway-settings.md

 ## Testing

 - Unit tests
 - Functional tests that verify the attachment of the CRD to the GatewayClass, and that NGINX behaves properly based on the configuration.
+This includes verifying tracing works as expected.

 ## Security Considerations